What is Potato Water For?

 You wouldn't think of it but it's actually a pretty awesome thing.

-So why on earth would you save potato water?
+So why on earth would you save potato water for?
 I mean you cooked the potatoes and that's what you used the water for.
 Don't you just drain it like pasta?
 Well you could, but you'd be missing out.
 Turns out there are many things you can use potato water for.

 Turns out even Ma Ingalls knew about this little kitchen secret: